 If you are not a Canadian citizen or permanent resident, you likely require a work permit to legally work in Canada.
 Some exceptions apply, such as those with a student visa or those working under specific conditions.

-Close to 500,000 work permits became effective in Canada in 2019 and about 3% of the total Canadian workforce are temporary foreign workers.
+Did you know that close to 500,000 work permits became effective in Canada in 2019 and about 3% of the total Canadian workforce are temporary foreign workers?
 Canada recognizes the vital role of foreign workers in supporting industries critical to the Canadian economy.
 While the labour market was severely impacted by the recent COVID-19 pandemic, the Government of Canada has taken measures to support employers seeking to bring workers through the Temporary Foreign Worker Program.
 Contact us for assistance in obtaining a work permit or bridging work permit.